WOA-Project/SurfaceDuo-Guides/InstallWindows/ReinstallWindows-SurfaceDuo1.md

 - Once you have made sure you have found the right partition, right click on it and select "Format".
 - Make sure the selected file system is NTFS, that "Quick Format" is checked, and leave the rest as it is, and press "Start".

-Now the Windows Partition on your Duo should be empty.
+Now the Windows Partition on your Surface Duo should be empty.
 Let's go ahead and reinstall everything.

 ## Installing Windows